MoebiusSolutions/cac-agent/README.md

 # Linux PKCS#11 Integration and JKS Based Trust Store

-On Linux this agent sets up a PKCS#11 providers.
+On Linux this agent sets up a PKCS#11 provider.
+For Ubuntu, this [cac help document][2] was a pretty good guide for getting CAC setup and working.
+Apparently RHEL, includes a working PKCS#11 libcackey.so file out of the box so the above information may not be needed on RHEL.

 Rather than require you to modify your Java installation to statically configure a PKCS#11 provider, this agent looks for this file:

 	${user.home}/.moesol/cac-agent/pkcs11.cfg